Frequently Asked Questions

 I get this question a LOT.
 While my social media life makes it look like I spend 90% of my time exploring the globe, I'm actually hunkered down behind my laptop most of the time getting sh*t done.
-I'm usually working from coffee shops and co-working spaces around the globe.
+I'm usually working from coffee shops and coworking spaces around the world.
 I prefer locations that are "digital nomad" friendly– cheap cost of living, killer WiFi, and a thriving community of fellow nomadic entrepreneurs.

 Short answer: passive income.
 This is the money I make through licensing my work.
 Passive income is money being earned regularly that requires little effort to maintain.
 For artists, this can mean generating regular income from the artwork you’ve created.
 One of the greatest perks of passive income is the time it frees up, allowing you to focus on other avenues of life.
-For me, that means working as an illustrator and freelance designer, traveling the world for creative inspiration.
+For me, that means working as an illustrator + freelance designer and traveling the world for creative inspiration.
 I recently put together a guide for artists who want to boost their passive income, too.
 You can check it out here.